onkelbeh/HomeAssistantRepository/README.md

 $ diff <(equery h python_targets_python3_7) <(equery h python_targets_python3_8)
 ```

-## Todos
+## To-dos
 - If it moves, compile it :-)
 - update the missing component descriptions for `metadata.xml`
 - Publish my ESPHome Configurations
 - Add test support for Python 3.9 in new dev branches
 - Add more libraries if I need it or someone asks for
-- Write an real good installation page for the home-assistant.io Documentation an get it added there.
+- Write a real good installation page for the home-assistant.io Documentation and get it added there.
 - Convince the world to not run Home Assistant with Docker (see https://xkcd.com/1988/)

 ## Experiments in progress:
 * grafana with influxdb, will have to use it at work soon and have to get used to it anyway, fits much better for irregular measurements than Cacti/RRD.
 * remote IOS authentication with [haproxy](https://www.haproxy.org) and client certificates.
-* play with [Node-RED](https://nodered.org/), there are users requests for it, but my skills are too low for this Ebuild :-)
+* play with [Node-RED](https://nodered.org/), there are user requests for it, but my skills are too low for this Ebuild :-)
 * first tests with Python 3.9 are in progress

 ## some Background...
-I have Home Assistant running on a virtual X64 box, 4GB RAM, 3 Cores of an older Xeon E5-2630 v2 @ 2.60GHz and 30GB Disk from a small FC SAN (HP MSA).
-Recorder writes to a local mariadb socket, moved this from my 'big' mariadb machine because of some performance issues. currently 10.2.29 without problems.
+I run Home Assistant on a virtual X64 box, 4GB RAM, 3 Cores of an older Xeon E5-2630 v2 @ 2.60GHz and 30GB Disk from a small FC SAN (HP MSA).
+Recorder writes to a local mariadb socket, moved this from my 'big' mariadb machine because of some performance issues.
+Currently 10.2.29 without problems.
 Influxdb and Graphana are also on the same box.
-Find a list of the integrations I use myself on my production box [here](https://github.com/onkelbeh/HomeAssistantRepository/blob/master/etc/portage/package.use/60_homeassistant).
+You'll find a list of the integrations I use myself on my production box [here](https://github.com/onkelbeh/HomeAssistantRepository/blob/master/etc/portage/package.use/60_homeassistant).

 Some of my devices are connected via Eclipse Mosquitto (https://mosquitto.org/), I use the stable version coming with the original distribution (1.6.8), no SSL inside my isolated IOT Vlan, so no need to upgrade.
 Along MQTT I am actively using (and therefore testing) the following platforms/components:
 * some (~9) Z-Wave devices, mostly Fibaro Roller Shutter 3 with a ZMEEUZB1 Stick connected to my VM with ser2net, socat & OpenZWave.
 I would not buy the Fibaro stuff again, because of their weird firmware policy.
 You need to have their expensive (and otherwise useless) gateway to make an update.
-The cheap chinese stuff will do it better.
+The cheap chinese stuff will do better.
 And they are very badly shielded.
   - in the vm run `socat pty,link=/dev/ttyUSB0,raw,user=homeassistant,group=dialout,mode=777 tcp:[ip of usbhost]:3333`
   - at the usb host run `ser2net` with `3333:raw:0:/dev/ttyACM0:115200 8DATABITS NONE 1STOPBIT`
 * some Zigbee devices from Xioami, via an CC2531 USB stick from Amazon -> `zigbee2mqtt`
 * a bunch of OneWire and I2C Sensors (mostly via ESPHome and MQTT) and
 * ESPHome - see description above - (https://esphome.io/ & https://github.com/esphome/esphome/)
 * ESPEasy (https://www.letscontrolit.com/wiki/index.php/ESPEasy/).
 I formerly used it to avoid some serious design problems in Tasmota, but since I use ESPHome, these devices live only until they have to be touched for some reason, their firmware will get replaced with ESPHome.
-* Sonoff/Tasmota (mostly via MQTT) (https://github.com/arendst/Sonoff-Tasmota), same here: as soon a device has to be touched, it's firmware will be replaced with Otto Winter's ESPHome.
+* Sonoff/Tasmota (mostly via MQTT) (https://github.com/arendst/Sonoff-Tasmota), same here: as soon a device has to be touched, its firmware will be replaced with Otto Winter's ESPHome.
   * Sonoff S20
   * Sonoff 4ch
   * Sonoff Dual